Long-term sickness absence is usually defined as a period of continuous absence of more than four weeks.

-The individual should be submitting medical certificates (“fit notes”) to indicate a possible return to work date, which will give you more of an idea on how to proceed.
-You might also want to try to obtain further medical information from the employee’s GP or request that the employee attends an occupational health appointment to help establish how long the absence might continue.
+The individual should submit a fit note (commonly called a sick note) to indicate a possible return to work date, which will give you more of an idea on how to proceed.
+You might also want to try and obtain further medical information from the employee’s GP or request that the employee attends an occupational health appointment to help figure out how long the absence might continue.

 You can continue to hold these formal Sickness Absence meetings for the duration of the absence to keep updated on the employee’s progress until they return.

 Long term sick pay

 Employees are entitled to a minimum of £94.25 per week in Statutory Sick Pay (SSP), for a period of up to 28 weeks.

 To qualify for SSP, the employee must have carried out work for you, have been ill for at least 4 days in a row (including non-working days) and earn an average of at least £118 per week.